 Can I join the Plus Programme?

-We’re here to support you throughout your time at Leeds.
+We’re here for you throughout your time at Leeds.
 Here’s how:

 Signposting: We know the university is huge and it can be difficult to know where to go if you need some help.
 If you ever need an answer or some help, get in touch with us and we’ll be able to direct you to the right place.

-Events: We offer dozens of exclusive (and free) events all year to help you build your skills and feel comfortable at Leeds.
+Events: We offer dozens of exclusive free events all year to help you build your skills and feel comfortable at Leeds.
 You’ll also receive exclusive or priority access to lots of events at the Careers Service.

 - The LUU Clubs and Societies Fund: Join a club or society with LUU and you might be eligible to receive some of your membership reimbursed.

 - The LUU Associated Costs Fund: As long as you meet the eligiblity criteria, you might be eligible to receive up to £200 reimbursed from costs you incur as a society member.